ccc1685/covid-19/README.md

 # covid-19

 Code and data to model the Covid-19 progression and estimate the unobserved infected population from reported cases, case recoveries, and case deaths globablly.
 Original code in Julia used a Metropolis-Hastings MCMC to fit various latent variable SIR models to the observable data.
 Current updated models are implemented in PyStan and described below.
-Models all end in .Stan.
+Several versions of latent variable SIR models are in files with suffix .Stan.